-Whether you're an employer, a co-worker or a caretaker, the best thing you can do is to educate yourself about cancer.
-After all, we've all heard about cancer, but that doesn't mean we understand exactly what it is.
+Whether you’re an employer, a coworker or a caretaker, the best thing you can do when someone you know is diagnosed with cancer is educate yourself about the disease.
+After all, we’ve all heard about cancer, but that doesn’t mean we understand exactly what it is.

 What Is Cancer?

-The term "cancer" covers a group of more than 100 different diseases.
-They are grouped together because they all stem from the same cause; Cancer begins when one or more of our basic cells starts dividing and forming new cells at an unstoppable pace.
+The term “cancer” covers a group of more than 100 different diseases.
+They are grouped together because they all stem from the same cause — when one or more of our basic cells starts dividing and forming new cells at an unstoppable pace.

 What Is a Tumor?